Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

 Steps to run the condense data utility:

-- First of all, you need to go to the File menu and then choose Utilities
+- You need to go to the File menu and then choose Utilities.

 - Now go through the wizard and choose the options you need.

-- After that choose Help in case you required any assistance
+- Choose Help in case you required any assistance.

 - Now you have to choose Start Condense option here.